thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 - At any state, *one and only one* participant is responsible to move the operation forward.
 - Publishing a state to the MQTT command topic, can be seen as passing the baton from one participant to another.
   The mapper creates the **init** state and then lets the other components work.
-  The agent tells the download has been successful by publishing the **downloaded** state, but do nothing till the domain-specific component has checked the file and move the command state to **install**.
+  The agent tells the installation has been successful by publishing the **reboot** state, but do nothing till the domain-specific component has checked the file and move the command state to **install**.
 - Each software component has to know only *some* states of the whole workflow:
   - the states they are responsible for